Stetson Scholarships, Graduation Awards, Fellowships and Assistantships

-- "Pick Yourself Up" Scholarship: Amount varies; open to continuing students; application-based.
-Applications are solicited each spring via email.
+- "Pick Yourself Up" Scholarship: Open to continuing JD students.
 The donors' intent is to reward students who show a true drive and determination to improve their academic performance while at Stetson Law.
 The title comes from the idea that at one time or another we all must "pick ourselves up, dust ourselves off, and start over again."

 - Polk County/Central Florida Scholarship: This scholarship is intended for law students who grew up and/or attended college in Polk County, FL.

 - Joseph J. Reiter Scholarship: This scholarship, given by Joseph J. Reiter, Class of 1968, will support continuing J.D. students who have excelled or shown the potential to excel in advocacy, an area in which Mr. Reiter has excelled during his distinguished career.
-Normally, a student will receive this award at the end of his or her first complete year at the College of Law, and may be considered for renewal.
+Normally, a student will receive this award at the end of his or her first complete year at the College of Law.
 Other criteria for the award include academic performance and a devotion to profession and greater community.

 - Rios Family Merit Scholarship: Awarded to a high-performing student in their second year of law school.